protoloft/klipper_z_calibration/README.md

   Klipper will then load this file if it finds the "[z_calibration]" configuration section.
   It does not interfere with the Moonraker's Klipper update since git ignores unknown files.
-- It's good practise to use the probe switch as normally closed.
+- It's good practice to use the probe switch as normally closed.
 Then, macros can detect if the probe is attached/released properly.
 The plugin is also able to detect that the mag-probe is attached to the print head - otherwise it will stop!
 - (My previous Klipper macro for compensating the temperature based expansion of the